chiraggl/Face-Recognition-Using-Transfer-Learning/README.md

 # Face-Recognition-Using-Transfer-Learning
-Do Face Recognition with lesser data and more accuracy using the power Transfer Learning.
+Do Face Recognition with lesser data and more accuracy using the power of Transfer Learning.